asadja/node-mysql-orm/README.md

 	countries.forEach(function (country) { console.write(country.name });
 });

+/*
-/* load: Retrieve one record, return error if none were found or if several were found */ orm.load(orm.schema.users, 1, function (err, user) {
+ * load: Retrieve one record, return error if none were found or
+ * if several were found
+ */
+orm.load(orm.schema.users, 1, function (err, user) {
 	console.log(user.name + ' is in ' + user.country.name);
 });
+/*
-/* Oh did you notice that the `country` is automatically looked up there?
-Awesome! */
+ * Oh did you notice that the `country` is automatically looked
+ * up there?
+Awesome!
+ */

+/*
-/* The second parameter of load / loadMany can also be an object containing search criteria */ orm.loadMany(orm.schema.users, { country: { name: 'Estonia' } }, callback);
+ * The second parameter of load / loadMany can also be an object
+ * containing search criteria
+ */
+orm.loadMany(orm.schema.users, { country: { name: 'Estonia' } }, callback);
-/* We specified a value in a parent table as the search criteria :D */
+/* We specified a value in a parent table as the search criteria :) */
 ```
-_Automatic lookups only go one level deep at the moment.
-TODO: Fix this._
-_foreign-keys.js just needs a little tweak to enable recursive lookup._

 ### Writing (saving records to the database)